Discover Scarlett, a brain training app on tablet, designed by Dynseo that helps you train your memory at your own pace.

 The Scarlett program can be used at each stage of Alzheimer’s and can be adapted to each senior.

-I want to receive the complete guide to support for people suffering from Alzheimer’s disease.
+I would like to receive the complete guide to accompanying people suffering from Alzheimer’s disease

 with SCARLETT